grdshch/CarND-LaneLines-P1/writeup_template.md

 3. Calculate average of slope and intercept of all line segments using line length as weight, i.e. longer line segment gives more to the final average value.

 The 3rd way was the best one and I kept it as a final solution.
+![alt text][image1]

+###2.
+Optional challenge

 After I got nice videos for main challenge I found that the pipeline works too bad with the optional challenge.
 I found that it doesn't work due to the board left to the road, the car right to the road and tree branches' shadows.
 I played a bit with parameters, updated the region of interest, made more aggressive bluring and filtering of line segments and video became much better.

-###2.
+![alt text][image2]

+###3.
 Identify potential shortcomings with your current pipeline

 Potential shortcomings I can imagine:

 1. Too curvy road when lane lines are not strate lines at all.
 Pipeline will not find lines.
 2. All lines on test images and videos form a triangle.
 If one lane line will be vertical it will be ingored in draw_lines function.
 3. Parameters are too strictly connected to the image/video.
 Pipeline should be more flexible.
+E.g. for solving potional challenge I had to rewrite draw_line function.

-###3.
-Suggest possible improvements to your pipeline'
+###4.
+Suggest possible improvements to your pipeline

 The most important improvement I think is remembering previous lane lines as they can't change significantly from frame to frame.
 Maybe to limit the change of the line slope and don't make changes bigger than that limit from the previous to the next frame.
 This will improve the stability of finding lane lines.